vatnz-dev/sops/docs/enroute/RAN.md

 ### HN TMA

 Due to the relatively small lateral boundaries of HN TMA, RAN shall ensure that any aircraft descending into NZHN are a standard 5nm spacing, preferably greater.

+As the easten section of the HN TMA does not perfectly align with the RAN/BAY sector boundary, RAN may choose to delegate control of this airspace to either BAY or HN TMA with coordination.

 ### NP TWR